rpwagner/pyodide-ext/README.md

     - rpwagner
 ```

+Including the source code in `packages/` can lead to a deep folder hierarchy that requires some tracking.
 The `source` subfolder contains the contents usually expected in a Python package, including its `pyproject.toml` file and a `src` folder.
 The `src` folder contains the toplevel `expackage` folder that will eventually be imported, and the two Python files that provide a minimal text of functionality.

+`packages/extpackage/source/`:
 ```
 pyproject.toml
 src